displaywz/CholecMamba/README.md

-# CholecMamba: A Mamba-based Multimodal Reasoning Model for Cholecystectomy Surgery
+# [MICCAI 2025] CholecMamba: A Mamba-based Multimodal Reasoning Model for Cholecystectomy Surgery

 ---